axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

  <p>We hope you are starting to see <span class='_paradigm'>Fiat</span>, now that you a bit more familiar with it and with <span class='_paradigm'>Radical</span>, a foundation for alternatives.
 Traditional boundaries are made up and must crumble.
 The status quo must be challenged.
 Your essense, your spark, and your imagination can leave an indelible mark on the world.We hope that you emerge as a pioneer ready to lead the way into uncharted territories, groundbreaking ideas that shape the future.</p>
  <p>You can choose to get a traditional job to create wealth for the owners, or you can choose to open the floodgates to opportunities, reimagine the conventional, and a different kid of risk-taking.</p>
  <p>We hope you will join to challenge the status quo and propel humanity towards new horizons and, together, we will embark on a journey of possibilities and drive change on an unprecedented scale.</p>

-<h1>Rules, Laws, and Coercion: A Battle of Forces</h1>
- <p>Imagine a world where rules, initially upheld through conventions, eventually morph into cold, heartless fiat laws that leave us no choice but to comply.
-It's a relentless force, bearing down on us with an iron grip.</p>
- <p>Picture this: you receive a ticket, a mere slip of paper carrying the weight of coercion.
-It demands your hard-earned money, your sweat and toil, as if it's a small sacrifice to spare you the agony that would follow defiance.
-Is this justice?
-If you dare to challenge it, the battle moves to the courtroom, another arena of force.
-Victory brings celebration, a triumph over the system, where force aligns with your cause.
-But defeat?
-That breeds anger and demands payment for your disobedience, a reminder that force still holds you in its clutches.</p>
- <p>And then, consider those living on the fringes of society, where the ugliness unfolds.
-Their journey leads to prison, a sinister realm where force transcends the minor.
-Behind those cold, unforgiving walls, fights break out, blood is spilled, lives are maimed or lost—a true force majeure.</p>
- <p>Force, my friend, is ever-present in our fiat system.
-It stretches from a mere frown of disapproval to the ghastly specter of the electric chair, haunting our very existence.
-They dangle rewards before us, manipulating our desires, coercing us to comply.
-Withholding prizes because we fail to meet their expectations—ah, yes, that's a form of force.
-Overlooked for promotions or raises?
-Another twist of the coercive knife.
-And when they sever our ties, firing or laying us off, the force tightens its grip.
-Even raising our rent, leaving us no choice but to abandon our homes, inflicts yet another form of force upon us.
-We are trapped in a system that thrives on threats, on the pain it can inflict—a relentless force, indeed.</p>
- <p>But coercion doesn't stop there.
-It masquerades as motivation, a deceptive mask hiding the true face of force.
-They promise us rewards, enticing us with incentives to bend to their will.
-We often fail to see it for what it truly is—an external force, driving us toward someone else's desires.
-Our own dreams and aspirations become secondary, overshadowed by the weight of their coercion.</p>
- <p>In an alternative system, devoid of fiat force, they claim we would achieve nothing of significance.
-They try to shatter our belief in our own capabilities, in the power of our collective potential.
-But I ask you to consider this: humanity has survived and thrived as a species.
-We birthed agriculture, spreading its roots across every corner of this planet.
-We accomplished all this and more without anyone dictating our path, without anyone wielding force to mold us.
-We are not bound by their illusions.</p>
- <p>Yet, they emerged—the ones who craved power, who grasped at it with desperate, forceful hands.
-They had nothing else to offer but coercion.
-And with the birth of money, that insidious force, they found a way to trade the stolen wealth, extracted from our very souls.
-Slowly but surely, the fiat system enveloped us, suffocating our dreams, cloaking us in stories that upheld its existence.</p>
- <p>In these stories, they presented an all-powerful being, perched atop their created hierarchy—an entity we dare not challenge, for it is beyond our comprehension.
-They painted a picture of paradise, tantalizingly close, yet forever out of reach.
-They labeled Eve as the harbinger of sin, forever burdening us with guilt.
-They condemned love in its various forms, branding it abominable.
-And they twisted the words to keep us enslaved, to convince us that even our toil should belong to another—whether a god or a boss—and that our worth would be defined by their decree.</p>
- <p>It didn't begin this way.
-No, it evolved, taking shape through a dark progression.
-First, prisoners of minor wars became beasts of burden, forced to carry the weight of the victors' indifference.
-Eventually, they would assimilate or return to their villages, marked by the blood ties that bound them.
-Then came the chains of slavery, where they deemed us unworthy, forcing us into labor through sheer dominance.
-And finally, wage labor emerged, a new form of coercion, where our chains were disguised as coins.
-Different forms of force, but force nonetheless—pervasive, unyielding.</p>
- <p>Now, the fiat system has evolved, reaching new heights of coercive power.
-Its tendrils extend deep into every aspect of our lives, particularly in the realms of economics and politics.
-They condition us to take pride in being a "good worker" within this broken system.
-They demand unwavering loyalty to their chosen politicians, no matter the cost.
-They brand us as crazy, dismissing our cries for alternatives, warning us of the chaos that awaits should we dare to defy their forceful grip.</p>
- <p>Even organized religion, a tool within their arsenal, bolsters this system of coercion.
-But before we delve into that, let us address the age-old strategy of divide and conquer.</p>
- <p>Behold the creation of nations—concepts birthed within the fiat system, rising from the remnants of kingdoms that once stood as nations or were forcefully purged.
-Cast your gaze upon the landscape of history.
-Before Ferdinand and Isabella set forth to conquer the Americas, they waged their own campaign of cultural cleansing.
-Basques, Asturians, Galicians, Catalans, al-Andalusians—each was coerced into embracing Catholicism and adopting the language of the conquerors.
-The Inquisition stood as a merciless enforcer, ensuring their obedience to the Church.</p>
- <p>Across the Atlantic, Ferdinand of Aragon and Isabella of Castile perfected their methodology of cultural eradication.
-Divide and conquer became their mantra—a tool to subjugate, control, and obliterate anything that stood in their way.</p>
- <p>And oh, the chains that bind us!
-At some point in history, women were reduced to mere possessions, subjected to the whims of men.
-Their identities erased, their voices silenced.
-Inherited surnames became a testament to their subjugation, a constant reminder of their status as property.
-Men became the lords of their castles, while women were reduced to chattel.
-An ideology took hold, weaving a complex web that ensnared women, forcing them into subservience.
-Eve, portrayed as the instigator of sin, became a symbol of the shackles they were expected to wear.
-They covered their hair, donned burkas, relinquishing their autonomy in the name of duty.</p>
- <p>As Christianity spread like a disease, carried on the spearheads of colonization, it infected the minds of non-Europeans.
-They were made subservient to the Europeans, divided among themselves based on wealth, power, and proximity to their colonial masters.
-Even today, the remnants of this oppressive mindset persist—a stain that tarnishes our progress.
-We could have been living in paradise, but instead, they forced us to bite the apple of knowledge, poisoning us with their oppressive constructs.</p>
- <p>With men lording over half the population, the path was paved for a select few to exert dominance over their fellow men.
-They manipulated the stories, twisted history to serve their needs, and propagated the ideal of eternal bosses—be they God, an omnipotent figure at the pinnacle, or the Pope, the sole interpreter of divine signs.</p>
- <p>Can you feel the weight of it all?
-The raw emotion that accompanies these tales of struggle, coercion, and the indomitable human spirit?
-We are not mere pawns in their game.
-We are beings capable of greatness, capable of creating a world free from the clutches of coercion.
-It is time to rise above their narratives, to rewrite the stories that have held us captive.</p>
- <p>Let us break free from the chains, my friend, and forge a path of liberation—a world where force gives way to compassion, where coercion yields to cooperation.
-We can build a society that embraces the diversity of our human family, where power is not wielded as a weapon but is shared as a collective strength.</p>
- <p>Now, let us challenge the forces that bind us and embark on a journey toward a brighter, more equitable future.
-The time for change is upon us.</p>

 {% include related.html %}